-Eating freshly baked breads and pies cooked on the trail has long been a dream of mine, one that has been out of reach via my UL alcohol/Esbit stove cooking kit, or so I thought.
+Trail baking or eating freshly baked breads and pies cooked while on the trail has long been a dream of mine, one that has been out of reach via my UL alcohol/Esbit stove cooking kit, or so I thought.

 Some months ago I switched to the Flat Cat Gear Snow Leopard (FCGSL) cooking system because of the flexibility of the fuel options and reliability of the cooking/boiling results – you can read my detailed review here.
 As is true of many alcohol stove users, I mostly boil water to rehydrate trail meals or have a hot drink.
-I’m doing very little in the way of “real” cooking as a limitation of the stove.
+I’m doing very little in the way of “real” cooking mostly due to the limitations of the stove.
 That’s been perfectly okay with me and I’ve been extremely happy using my FCGSL.

 Yet I’ve always wanted to find a way to use my existing cooking system to see if I could really cook or bake while out on the trail.
 Sometimes you just crave one of those comfort foods – like freshly baked biscuits!
-Well, thanks to the relentless experimentation of Jon Fong, the founder of Flat Cat Gear, it is now not only possible but also feasible to using a UL cooking system to bake while other back country!
+Well, thanks to the relentless experimentation of Jon Fong, the founder of Flat Cat Gear, it is now not only possible but also pretty easy to do with an ultralight cooking system while other back country!

 Baking Bisquick Cheesy Biscuits

 The secret to being able to truly bake using an UL system is twofold: 1) You’ll need a fuel source that can be burned slowly for 30-40 minutes.
 Most alcohol stoves can run for up to 20 minutes before needing to be refueled which is doable, but a single Esbit fuel tab can burn reliably for 40 minutes in the right stove; 2) you will need to create a double walled cooking environment to help dissipate the heat evenly and avoid burning the food from the bottom.
-Most UL pots/cups have extremely thin walls, on purpose of course.
-The easiest way to achieve this is by placing a second smaller pot inside of you main cooking vessel.
+Most UL pots/cups have extremely thin walls on purpose.
+The easiest way to achieve this is by placing a second smaller pot inside of your main cooking vessel.

 For the stove I used a prototype Esbit burning stove that Jon had designed called the Epicurean Stove.
 It has two rings that can be used to help regulate the burn of the Esbit fuel tab and in prior tests I had achieved single fuel tab simmering times of 40 minutes plus, which is quite amazing.